 Visit the Kunjapuri Temple

-There is no entry fee to the temple, however you can make a donation if you wish.
+There is no entry fee to the temple; however, you can make a donation if you wish.

-Watch a Ganga Arti At Parmarth Niketan
+Watch a Ganga Aarti At Parmarth Niketan

 In addition to that, the famous spiritual leader, Sadhvi Bhagawati Saraswati, resides here and holds regular inspirational talks with Q&A sessions.